ersati/my-to-do-app/README.md

 ## Usage example

--Create User on :
+- Create User on :
   /register
--Login User on :
+- Login User on :
   /login

 - User can create/delete task task and categories by tapping or saying.
 App register voice when user clicks microphone next to input.
 When app register wrong user can click again on microphone.
 User need to click input/add button to add task to the tasks/list.